mixelpixel/The-C-Programming-Language/README.md

 increment step**
 `fahr = fahr + 20`
 **is executed, and the condition re-evaluated.
 The loop terminates if the condition has become false.** As with the while, the body of the loop can be a single statement or a group of statements enclosed in braces.
 The initialization, condition and increment can be any expressions.
 The choice between while and for is arbitrary, based on which seems clearer.
-The for is usually appropriate for loops in which the initialization and increment are single statements and logically related, since it is more compact than while and it keeps the loop control statements together in one place."
+The for is usually appropriate for loops in which the initialization and increment are single statements and logically related, since it is more compact than while and it keeps the loop control statements together in one place."(K&R)
 [Fahrenheit to Celsius conversion with a "for" statement](ch1/FtoC_for_reverse.c) (Exercise 1-5)
 # 1.4 Symbolic Constants
 [Fahrenheit to Celsius conversion using SYMBOLIC CONSTANTS](ch1/FtoC_for_SYMBOL.c)
 # 1.5 Character Input and Output
-c = getchar();
+c = getchar(); - Assigns to `c` the value of `getchar();` input
 putchar(c); - "Calls to putchar and printf may be interleaved"
 ## 1.5.1 File Copying
 ```
-read a character
+read a character()
+{
+    declare variable type;
+    initialize variable to get character;
-    while (character is not end-of-file indicator)
+    while (character is not end-of-file indicator) {
-        output the character just read
+        output the character just read;
-        read next character
+        read next character;
+    }
+    return value;
+}
 ```

 1. I am a little confused about how "file" is being used for "file input" and how "character" is being used - `getchar();` appears to read in an entire line of text in the while loop, and not "one char at a time" nor one "file" at a time...
-Perhaps this is just loose use of terms (or my loose understanding), but I am left a little confused as to what "char" means.
+Also, it seems to only read so far as a "new line" or "Enter" (not sure how they differ?)
+Perhaps this is just loose use of terms (or my loose understanding), but I am left a little confused as to what the type "char" means, and, how K&R are using "file" and "character".
 Also not solid on newline (10) vs. EOF (-1) ...but it's working.
 Mostly I am thrown by K&R's description of char.
 Perhaps I'll understand better by [Chapter 7](ch7/).
 2. Exercise 1-6's evaluation results in 0 or 1, but EOF - per Exercise 1-7 - has a value of -1.
 Okay... so EOF = -1 and `getchar() != EOF` evaluates to either 0 (false) or 1 (true)...
 So why/how does ctrl+d = -1?
-I see that ctrl+c and ctrl+z don't evaluate they simple exit from the program.
+I see that ctrl+c and ctrl+z don't evaluate, they simple exit from the program.
 Ah-ha - it appears that C simply does not have a type class of Boolean and achieves a true/false distinction where zero is false and non-zero is true.
 Per: https://www.le.ac.uk/users/rjm1/cotter/page_37.htm But why/how does `getchar() = EOF` always evaluate to -1?
 Ahhh ::facepalm:: I was doing an assignment of c = EOF (resulting in c having the EOF value of -1) instead of a comparison operator `==`... it should be `getchar() == EOF`.
 And we're good: ctrl+d enters an EOF value of -1 and the equals/not equals evaluations are consistent as true (1, or not zero) and false(0).
 Not sure why \\n newline has a value of 10, but will save that question for later.

 [file input version 1](ch1/file_copying_v1.c)
 [file input version 2](ch1/file_copying_v2.c)